What We Believe: The Beauty of the Catholic Faith Video Trailer

-But it’s wrong.
 Jesus has the nerve to say “I am the way, the truth and the life.
-No one comes to the Father but by me.”
+No one comes to the Father but by me” [John 14:6].

 The highway to heaven had been closed for centuries.
 God did not set up the road block.
 We did.
 But the barriers that we erected were immovable.
 At least by us.
 God was the only one who could open the way.

 There was a problem with truth and life as well.
 Sure, people had some ideas about God.
 But the ideas were shadowy, fragmentary and mingled with distortions.
-Everyone in the ancient world knew there was a Creator we were obliged to worship.
-But some thought homage required human sacrifice.
+Everyone in the ancient world knew there was a Creator who deserved worship.
+But some people thought homage required human sacrifice.
 And most thought that there were many gods.
 A few, like Aristotle, realized that there could only be one God.
 But he imagined this God to be remote and aloof, unconcerned with human affairs.

 Finally there was the issue of life, divine life.
 Even the Jews, who had the most truth about God, had a problem here.
 They knew what God required.
 But even the best among them lacked the power to do it.
 Take David for instance.
 When the chips were down, he proved defenseless against the power of lust, deceit, and even murder.